 05 of 07

-Does he have a long curled tail, a bobbed tail, or no tail at all?
+Does he/she have a long curled tail, a bobbed tail, or no tail at all?
 And does that wagging always mean your puppy is happy?
-Not always--so learn to translate your puppy's tail talk.
+Not always—so learn to translate your puppy's tail talk.
 There is a reason that there are many myths about the meaning of a dog's wagging tail - dogs have very expressive tails!

 06 of 07

 While owners can't detect all the wonderful puppy talk smells, you will see your dog sniffing and snorting to find out all kinds of information about his world.
-Your baby dog may even like certain smells so much, he rolls in them.
-Puppies also leave their own scent, including Pee Mail when they leg-lift and mark with urine.
+Your baby dog might even like certain smells so much, that he'll/she'll roll in them.
+Puppies also leave their scent, including Pee Mail when they leg-lift and mark with urine.

 07 of 07

-Owners often misunderstand and believe a puppy acts "guilty" when actually he uses behaviors to calm people--and other dogs--to keep the peace.
-He doesn't like your angry words or learns to expect loud voices when you come home.
+Owners often misunderstand and believe a puppy acts "guilty" when he/she uses behaviors to calm people—and other dogs—to keep the peace.
+He/She doesn't like your angry words or learns to expect loud voices when you come home.
 And puppies know exactly how to use puppy-dog sad eyes, wagging tails, and "guilty" looks to appease us.
 Learn about puppy calming signals and how owners can also use this language to reassure shy puppies and build confidence.